 But the curtains need critical conservation work, as they’re deteriorating rapidly.
 They have been taken down for an intensive programme of repair and restoration, which will take up to five years to complete.

-The velvet is too degraded to repair, and needs to be completely replaced; the curtains are also harbouring an active carpet beetle infestation, which can only be treated by freezing.
+The velvet is too degraded to repair, and needs to be completely replaced.
+The curtains were also harbouring an active carpet beetle infestation, which could only be treated by freezing.

 What have we done so far?